rwmcbain/Project-Two/README.md

 Github link: https://github.com/rwmcbain/Project-Two

----

 ### Summary

-* Memorease is a private online journal to log your daily life
+* Memorease is a private online journal to log your daily life.
+You can log into your account and immediately post a journal entry to your page

 ---